Becksteinlab/GromacsWrapper/paper/paper.md

    index: 2
  - name: Department of Chemistry, University of New Hampshire
    index: 3
+ - name: Department of Chemical Engineering, University of Rochester
+   index: 4
 date: 17 August 2018
 bibliography: paper.bib
 ---